|Subject:||CJIS Compliant File Sharing Solution|

 |Last modified on:||4/22/22 1:22 PM|

 This article will serve as a resource for understanding how the Criminal Justice Information Services(CJIS) Security Policies interact with SynaMan.
-CJIS Security Policy outlines certain information security guidelines, requirements and data handling that pertain to CJI (Criminal Justice Information).
+CJIS Security Policy outlines specific information security guidelines, requirements, and data handling that pertain to CJI (Criminal Justice Information).
 According to the FBI, the Policy empowers CJIS Systems Agencies (CSA) with the insight and ability to tune their security programs to their risks, needs, budgets, and resource constraints while remaining compliant with the baseline level of security set by the CJIS Security Policy.

-Many of the CJIS Security Policies do not explicitly pertain to SynaMan use, such as policies that have to do with System Level events – however, there are a few that do.
+Many of the CJIS Security Policies do not explicitly pertain to SynaMan use, such as policies that have to do with System Level events; however, there are a few that do.
 Outlined below are these policies that are directly controllable through SynaMan, however, each of them still have a component that is only configurable by your local system administrators.

 Below you will find the various sections that SynaMan has some influence over that directly relate to the CJIS Security policy.

 Policy Area 1: Information Exchange Agreements The information shared through communication mediums shall be protected with appropriate security safeguards.
 The agreements established by entities sharing information across systems and communications mediums are vital to ensuring all parties fully understand and agree to a set of security standards.

 This is a shared responsibility between SynaMan and your organization's System Administrators.
 SynaMan has the ability to impose industry standard Security Controls such as <Two-Factor Authentication (2FA/MFA), Strict Password Policy, and strict Access Control Mechanisms.